 The Company's principal business activity is to acquire and hold high-quality mineral assets with a focus primarily in the Americas, effectively building a mineral bank at a time when market values are significantly lower than in the immediately preceding years.
-The Company currently holds a high-quality portfolio of 26 mineral assets in Canada, Mexico and the United States.
-This increased from 19 mineral assets as at December 31, 2015 following the acquisitions of Goldrush, Clifton Star and the Pitt Gold Property from Brionor.
+The Company currently holds a high-quality portfolio of 28 mineral assets primarily in Canada, Mexico and the United States.
+This increased from 19 mineral assets as at December 31, 2015 following the acquisitions of Goldrush, Clifton Star, and Tamaka in addition to the Cameron Gold and Pitt Gold property acquisitions.

 The Clifton Star acquisition included approximately \$11.0 million in cash in addition to a 10% interest in the Duparquet Gold Project, and a 100% interest in each of the Duquesne Gold Project plus four early stage precious and base metal projects: Franquet, Joutel, Morris and Roquemaure.

-Following these acquisitions, the mineral bank now contains approximately 8.9 million Resource gold equivalent ounces.
+Following the acquisition of the Pitt Gold Property and Cameron Gold Property, the mineral bank now contains over 10 million Resource gold equivalent ounces (not including the Goldlund Project given this was a historical resource).
 Ultimately, the Company's goal is to grow its mineral bank by increasing its portfolio to 40 - 50 mineral assets, which will primarily be comprised of gold, silver, copper, lead, zinc and nickel, subject to market conditions.